milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 We use cookies to help personalise and improve content and services, provide a safer experience and to show you useful and relevant ads on and off Meta Products.
 You can control how we use data to show you ads and more by using the tools described below.

 If you have a Facebook account
-You can use your ad preferences to learn why you’re seeing a particular ad and control how we use information that we collect to show you ads.
+You can use your ad preferences to learn why you're seeing a particular ad and control how we use information that we collect to show you ads.
 To show you better ads, we use data that advertisers and other partners provide us about your activity off Meta Company Products, including websites and apps.
 You can control whether we use this data to show you ads in your ad settings.
 The Meta Audience Network is a way for advertisers to show you ads in apps and websites off the Meta Company Products.
 One of the ways that Audience Network shows relevant ads is by using your ad preferences to determine which ads you may be interested in seeing.
 You can control this in your ad settings.
-You can review your Off-Facebook activity, which is a summary of activity that businesses and organisations share with us about your interactions with them, such as visiting their apps or websites.
-They use our business tools, such as Meta Pixel, to share this information with us.
-This helps us do things like give you a more personalised experience on Meta Products.
-Learn more about off-Facebook activity, how we use it and how you can manage it.
+You can review Your activity off Meta technologies, which is a summary of activity that businesses and organisations share with us about your interactions with them, such as visiting their apps or websites.
+They use our Business Tools, such as Facebook Login or Meta Pixel, to share this information with us.
+This helps us do things such as give you a more personalised experience on Meta Products.
+Learn more about your activity off of Meta technologies, how we use it and how you can manage it.
+If you have an Instagram account
+You can use your ad preferences to learn why you're seeing a particular ad and control how we use information that we collect to show you ads.
+To show you better ads we use data that advertisers and other partners provide us about your activity off Meta Company Products, including websites and apps.
+You can control whether we use this data to show you ads in your ad settings.
+You can review Your activity off Meta technologies which is a summary of activity that businesses and organizations share with us about your interactions with them, such as visiting their apps or websites.
+They use our Business Tools, such as Facebook Login or Meta Pixel, to share this information with us.
+This helps us do things such as give you a more personalized experience on Meta Products.
+Learn more about your activity off of Meta technologies, how we use it and how you can manage it.
 Everyone

 You can opt out of seeing online interest-based ads from Meta and other participating companies through the Digital Advertising Alliance in the US, the Digital Advertising Alliance of Canada in Canada or the European Interactive Digital Advertising Alliance in Europe or through your mobile device settings, where available, using Android, iOS 13 or an earlier version of iOS.
 Please note that ad blockers and tools that restrict our cookie use may interfere with these controls.